How to Resize Images in Google Sheets

 Click Select.

-Result: Drive Explorer Pro inserts each image into your sheet at the size you set.
-You don't need to resize them one by one.
+Result: Drive Explorer Pro inserts each image at the size you set.
+No manual resizing needed.

 Uploading Images from Your Computer

-Drive Explorer Pro also lets you upload images from your computer directly into Google Sheets.
-The add-on uploads each file to Google Drive and inserts the image preview into your sheet in one step, at the size you already set.
+Drive Explorer Pro can also upload images from your computer directly into Google Sheets.
+It uploads each file to Google Drive and inserts the preview in one step, at the size you already set.

-Before you start, click Change in the Default Google Drive Folder selector, and choose the folder where Drive Explorer Pro should save your uploaded files.
+Before you start, open the Settings tab, click Change in the Default Google Drive Folder selector, and choose where Drive Explorer Pro should save your uploaded files.

 -